broadinstitute/cromwell/docs/LanguageSupport.md

 ## Current Language Support

 ### WDL Draft 2
-Cromwell started life as a WDL engine and WDL draft2 was our first language!
+Cromwell started life as a WDL engine and WDL draft-2 was our first language.
 For many examples on how to use WDL and some great getting-started resources you can view [the OpenWDL site](https://github.com/openwdl/wdl#getting-started-with-wdl).

 Cromwell supports the majority of [Draft-2 of the WDL Spec](https://github.com/openwdl/wdl/blob/master/versions/draft-2/SPEC.md).